AVINASH05T/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

-# EXPERIMENT-NO--05-Distance measurement using Ultrasonic sensor
+# EXPERIMENT NO 04 Distance measurement using Ultrasonic sensor
+## NAME : AVINASH T
+## ROLL NO: 212223230026
+## DEPT: ARTIFICIAL INTELLIGENCE AND DATA SCIENCE

 ## AIM:
 To interface an ultrasonic pair and measure the distance in centimeters , calculate the error